jvjvjv/mf-weather/README.md

 - Requires no API key
 - Provides free weather forecasts
 - Is GDPR compliant
+- Has fallback to mock data if the API is unavailable
-- Default location: New York, NY (can be customized)
+- Default location: New York, NY (can be customized by modifying the component)

+## API Reference

+### WeatherWidget Props

+The WeatherWidget component currently doesn't accept props and uses a default location (New York, NY).
+To customize the location, you would need to modify the component to accept location props.

 ## Technologies